Skip to main content

 Translation

-Whoever would seize all under Heaven and act upon it — I foresee he shall not succeed.
-All under Heaven is a sacred implement: it cannot be acted upon.
-Whoever acts upon it shall ruin it; whoever grasps it shall lose it.
-Thus among beings, some lead and some follow; some breathe warmth and some blow cold; some are strong and some are frail; some bear up and some collapse.
-Therefore the Sage removes the excessive, removes the extravagant, removes the extreme.
+Whoever would seize all under Heaven and impose upon it — I foresee he shall not succeed.
+All under Heaven is a sacred vessel: it cannot be imposed upon.
+Whoever imposes upon it shall ruin it; whoever clings to it shall lose it.
+Among all beings, some lead and some follow; some breathe warm and some breathe cool; some are strong and some are frail; some rise up and some fall away.
+Therefore the Sage sets aside the excessive, sets aside the extravagant, sets aside the extreme.

 Word Notes